How to Deal with a Micromanaging Boss

 Constant micromanagement signals a lack of trust.

 A sales representative, Dave, observed that his boss’s constant monitoring made the team distrustful.
 Gradually, they started keeping things to themselves, reluctant to share ideas or collaborate, as they expected the manager to override their input.
-This atmosphere of suspicion damaged the bond among team members and created an environment of uncertainty.
+This atmosphere of suspicion damaged the bond among team members and created an environment of uncertainty, anxiety, and unhealthy competition.

 5. Accountability becomes a problem